-The St. Olaf youth continue to sponsor Elia, a 12 year old girl from Bolivia, with the organization Food for the Hungry.
+The St. Olaf youth continue to sponsor Elia, a teenage girl from Bolivia, with the organization Food for the Hungry.
 Please remember to donate so we can send in our monthly commitment amount which helps to send her to school, have medical care, and other necessities.
 Mark your envelope “Elia” when giving your donation.

 Donate your old eyeglasses & hearing aids

 Seeing firsthand how valuable it is to recycle eyeglasses and give them to those in need, like we did in Swaziland, we want to make it known that we have a drop off container here at St. Olaf to collect donated eyeglasses and hearing aids that will be recycled.
 Larry Christopherson, a Lions' member here at church, will be responsible for getting the donated glasses to the proper Lions' facility where they are refurbished and marked with the prescription.
 Please bring your old glasses and hearing aids and place them in the Lions donation bucket located next to the food pantry donation basket in the entryway.
 Thanks for recycling and sharing!

 Please remember to contact the church secretary if you wish to use the fellowship hall.
 The calendar is on the website if you wish to check availability beforehand, but you must reserve it through the office.
 Reservation request form is under "Resources-Forms/Documents" above or click here.
 Thank You!!

 Mt.
 Meru Coffee for sale - Mt Meru Coffee Project